o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 -  APIs to handle U-plane packets

 -  A set of utility modules for debugging (printf) and data tables are included as well.

 .. image:: images/Illustration-of-xRAN-Sublayers.jpg
   :width: 600
   :alt: Figure 25.
-Illustration of O-RAN Sublayers
+Illustration of xRAN Sublayers

 Figure 25.
-Illustration of O-RAN Sublayers
+Illustration of xRAN Sublayers

-A detailed description of functions and input/output arguments, as well as key data structures, can be found in the Doxygen file for the FlexRAN 5G NR release.
-In this document supplemental information is provided with respect to the overall design and implementation assumptions.
+A detailed description of functions and input/output arguments, as well as key data structures, can be found in the Doxygen file for the FlexRAN 5G NR release, Refer to Table 2.
+In this document, supplemental information is provided for the overall design and implementation assumptions.

 Initialization and Close
 ------------------------